 The following assumptions shall be used when a contract’s Account Value reaches zero:

 a.
-If the contract has a GMWB, the contract shall take partial withdrawals that are equal in amount each year to the guaranteed maximum annual withdrawal amount.
+If the contract has a guaranteed living benefit, the contract shall take benefits that are equal in amount each year to the guaranteed maximum annual withdrawal amount.

 b.
-If the contract has a GMIB, the contract shall annuitize immediately.
-If the GMIB contractually terminates upon account value depletion, such termination provision is assumed to be voided in order to approximate the contract holder’s election to annuitize immediately before the depletion of the account value.

-c.
 If the contract has any other guaranteed benefits, including a GMDB, the contract shall remain in-force.
 If the guaranteed benefits contractually terminate upon account value depletion, such termination provisions are assumed to be voided in order to approximate the contract holder’s retaining adequate Account Value to maintain the guaranteed benefits in-force.
 At the option of the company, fees associated with the contract and guaranteed benefits may continue to be charged and modeled as collected even if the account value has reached zero.
 While the contract must remain in-force, benefit features may still be terminated according to contractual terms other than account value depletion provisions.

-d.
+c.
 If the contract has no minimum guaranteed benefits, the contract should be terminated according to contractual terms.

-11. Other Voluntary Contract Terminations
+10. Other Voluntary Contract Terminations

-For contracts that have other elective provisions that allow a contract holder to terminate the contract voluntarily, the termination rate shall be calculated based on the Standard Table for Full Surrenders as detailed above in Table 6.3 with the following adjustments:
+For contracts that have other elective provisions that allow a contract holder to terminate the contract voluntarily, the termination rate shall be calculated as detailed above in Section 6.C.5 with the following adjustments:

 a.
 If the contract holder is not yet eligible to terminate the contract under the elective provisions, the termination rate shall be zero.

 b.
-After the contract holder becomes eligible to terminate the contract under the elective provisions, the termination rate shall be determined using the “Subsequent years” column of Table 6.3.
+After the contract holder becomes eligible to terminate the contract under the elective provisions, the termination rate shall be determined using assumptions in Section 6.C.5.

 c.
-In using Table 6.3, the ITM of a contract’s guaranteed benefit shall be calculated based on the ratio of the guaranteed benefit’s GAPV to the termination value of the contract.
+In Section 6.C.5, the ITM of a contract’s guaranteed benefit shall be calculated based on the ratio of the guaranteed benefit’s GAPV to the termination value of the contract.
 The termination value of the contract shall be calculated as the GAPV of the payment stream that the contract holder is entitled to receive upon termination of the contract; if the contract holder has multiple options for the payment stream, the termination value shall be the highest GAPV of these options.

 d.
-For GMWB or hybrid GMIB contracts, for all contract years in which a withdrawal is projected, the termination rate obtained from Table 6.3 shall be additionally multiplied by 60%.

-For calculating the ITM of a hybrid GMIB, the guaranteed benefit’s GAPV shall be the larger of the Annuitization GAPV or the Withdrawal GAPV.

-e.
-For contracts with no minimum guaranteed benefits, the ITM is 0%; for all contract years in which a withdrawal is projected, the termination rate obtained from Table 6.3 shall be the row in the table for ITM < 50% using the “Subsequent years” column of Table 6.3.
+For contracts with guaranteed living benefits, for all contract years in which a withdrawal is projected, the termination rate obtained from Section 6.C.5 shall be additionally multiplied by 60%.

+11. Crediting Rates and Investment Spread

+a.
+For Fixed Index Annuities, the option budget is the assumed crediting rate for quantifying the investment spread between the net portfolio earned rate and the crediting rate.

+b.
+With respect to setting a limit on the annual spread between the net portfolio earned rate and the crediting rate:

+i.
+The maximum annual spread is [2.25%] for policies without an initial bonus.

+ii.
+For policies with an initial bonus of [B%], the maximum annual spread is [2.25%] + [B%]/SCP during the surrender charge period (SCP).
+The maximum annual spread is reduced back to [2.25%] after the SCP.

+iii.
+The extra maximum annual spread [B%]/SCP allows the insurer to recapture the initial bonus via higher spread during the SCP.

+iv.
+An insurer may ask the regulators in its state of domicile for special permission if the insurer can justify an exception.

+Guidance Note: As it can create non-uniform practices among states, such permission should only be granted with strong supports and may be scrutinized by VAWG.
+In other words, granting such permission should be a rare event.